-The engine is very noisy when it gets spinning, as in poorly balanced.
+The engine is very noisy above 2500 RPM and feels poorly balanced.
 Still, I got a speeding ticket going almost full-blast 67 mph in a 55 zone.
 It became an oil guzzler after ~45K miles, though it never smoked.

 Overall the car stayed pretty tight, despite driving on packed-snow washboard 6 months a year (in Alaska).
 It grew a little surface rust on 1/4 panels which I fixed.

 I'd say it is an excellent first car for a young driver because the controls are intuitive and simple, and it won't run away even going downhill.
 Speaking of which, the absolute maximum downhill speed it attained was ~90 mph.

 Comfort was the weak point - stiff suspension.
 A little help came from replacing the rear shocks with junkyard parts off a base model.
 I don't remember if it was older or newer.

 I convinced my Mom to sell it because the CV joints started to tick faintly at 60K miles.
 So I did the full 60K service and away it went.

 They are dirt-cheap nowadays.
 Personally, I would buy a pre-'91 Precis/Excel only if I was in a bad transportation crunch, and only as a temporary solution.
 The late-period MPFI models were far superior.